 - 10 Frame Langstroth Plans – Instructables

-There are many hive plans to consider.
 Find one that fits your needs and style of keeping bees.
 Check out several books on building beehives – they are a great reference.